 Naturally being an introducing broker depends heavily on one aspect: the brokerage firm that you’re representing.

 You will need to find a product that you truly believe in and that you can learn inside out before you can sell it to another client.
 Being an introducer broker does mean that there is significant work that will need to be done via sales and marketing, and it also means that you’re responsible not only for procuring clients but also for making sure that they will be happy.
-Together this means that you will need to do a significant amount of work that operates outside of traditional investing.
+Together this means that you will need to do a significant amount of work that operates outside of traditional investing trading services.

 Being an introducing broker in the forex market is often a question of scale.
 Many IBs set up websites that provide educational training and then funnel traffic appropriately.
 Not only does this ensure that the client gets what they want, but it also means that introducing brokers can develop many hundreds if not thousands of conversions without having to invest any effort into the development of those leads.
 For those who aren’t aware of how to market online, being an independent broker may not be the best solution.